cambridge-collection/spacefinder-2/admin/instructions.md

 ### Restricted Access? (optional)

 A toggle that indicates whether the space has any special restrictions.
 These should be described in the **Restriction** field (below).
-For example, Music: Faculty Graduate Room has restricted access as it’s only open to ‘Faculty of Music Graduate students only’.
+For example, Music: Faculty Graduate Room has restricted access since it’s open to ‘Faculty of Music Graduate students only’.

 ### Restriction (optional)